dnd 5e warlock handboo

 • Shadow TouchedTCoE: Most of the spells are already available to the Warlock, but the free spells per day effectively mean more spell slots, which is a boon for any warlock.
 Fey Touch has more and better spell options, but if you like Fey Touched you’ll likely enjoy Shadow Touched for the same reasons.

-For more advice on Shadow Touched, see my Spellcasting Feats Breakdown.
+For more advice on Shadow Touched, see our Spellcasting Feats Breakdown.

 • SharpshooterPHB: Warlocks don’t use ranged weapons with the possible exception of Hexblades, but even then Crossbow Expert is a better choice.